-The VA will offer education benefits to Veterans, service members and their qualified family members.
+The VA will offer education benefits to Veterans, service members, and their qualified family members.
 This benefit can help with needs like paying for college tuition, finding the right school or training program, and counseling for a career after service.
 You can apply for and manage the education and training benefits you have earned over your course of military service.

 If you have an interest in getting help for college, graduate school, and/or other training programs, the GI Bill will help.
-Since 1944, the GI Bill has been helping Veterans and their families get money to cover for some, or all of their education costs.
+Since 1944, the GI Bill has been helping Veterans and their families get money to cover some or all of their education costs.
 You can also apply for this through the VA.

-Applying for and obtaining, pending approval, Post-9/11 GI Bill education benefits, your GI Bill Statement of Benefits will show you the amount of benefits you’ve used and how much you have left to use.
+Applying for and obtaining, pending approval, Post-9/11 GI Bill education benefits, your GI Bill Statement of Benefits will show you the number of benefits you’ve used and how much you have left to use.
 As a Veteran, you can view your GI Bill Statement of Benefits and determine when and where you want to obtain an education.

 There is also the GI Bill Comparison Tool, which Veterans Service Organizations (VSO) can use to help you explore options and find out what benefits you can get.
 You can find your local VSO within your residential county.
 Don’t miss out on an education as it is significant to a serviceman’s transition.

-There is also the Special Monthly Compensation (SMC), which is an additional tax-free benefit that can be paid to Veterans, their spouses, surviving spouses and parents.
+There is also the Special Monthly Compensation (SMC), which is an additional tax-free benefit that can be paid to Veterans, their spouses, surviving spouses, and parents.
 For Veterans, SMC is a higher rate of compensation paid due to special circumstances.
 Veterans in need of specific aid, which includes attendance by another person, and who have disabilities such as loss of use of a hand or a leg are eligible for this benefit.
 A spouse’s, or surviving spouse’s benefit is based upon living conditions.
 To calculate your potential monthly payments on SMC, click here.

 Other benefits the VA provides are additional housing and insurance benefits to Veterans with disabilities, including Adapted Housing grants, Service-Disable Veterans’ Insurance, and Veterans’ Mortgage Life Insurance.
 Each one of these benefits can provide the stability a Veteran’s family needs.
-This can be pivotal for any family suffering from lack of support.
+This can be pivotal for any family suffering from a lack of support.

 A service member of the Army, Navy, or Air Force (including Reserves and National Guard members) may qualify for VA healthcare benefits.
 There are many requirements to ensure you can receive the free health care under the VA.
-If you fall under this category and do not receive the free VA health care, take the opportunity to file today.
+If you fall under this category and do not receive free VA health care, take the opportunity to file today.

 For basic eligibility, a service member has to be discharged or released under conditions other than dishonorable.
 This can be provided through your DD form 214.
 So long as it says honorable, any Veteran can apply for VA benefits.

 Next is a minimum duty requirement.
 Veterans who enlisted after September 7th, 1980, or who entered active duty after October 16th, 1981, must serve 24-continuous months.
-Or, they serve the full period for which their active duty call for in order to be eligible.
+Or, they serve the full period for which their active duty call in order to be eligible.
 Any Veteran discharged for hardship or early out may not apply.
 You must meet all requirements and be able to prove this via paperwork acquired over your years of service.

 Most Veterans not receiving VA disability compensation or pension payments must provide a financial assessment.
 The VA will use this to determine their eligibility for free medical care, medications and/or travel benefits, along with the Veteran’s enrollment priority group.